-Practices with equivocal research outcomes
+Feedlot management - practices with equivocal research outcomes

-• Removal of cattle persistently infected with BVDV
+Removal of cattle persistently infected with bovine viral diarrhoea virus

 Whilst the prevalence of cattle entering the feedlot persistently infected with BVDV is low (0.3% in a US study; Loneragan et al., 2005), cattle in the same and adjoining pens have been found to have an increased risk of BRD (0.5 cases per 1000 head days vs 0.35 cases per 1000 head days; RR = 1.43, CI = 1.0 to 2.0, P = 0.04).
 Conversely, O'Connor et al. (2005) found the presence of an animal persistently infected with BVDV did not increase the incidence of BRD in the same pen.
-However, the serological status of the pen-mates at the start of the feeding period was not determined in either the Loneragan (2003) experiment or the O'Connor (2005) experiment, so the susceptibility of the populations of interest to infection with BVDV was unknown.
+However, the serological status of the pen-mates at the start of the feeding period was not determined in either the Loneragan (2003) study or the O'Connor (2005) study, so the susceptibility of the populations of interest to infection with BVDV was unknown.

-Unpublished data (Batterham, Quirindi Feedlot Services; personal communication) showed that cattle in a pen with a persistently infected animal had a 2.3 times greater likelihood of being treated for BRD, but there was no effect on growth rate or feed conversion ratio.
+Unpublished data from Batterham (pers. comm.) showed cattle in a pen with a persistently infected animal had a 2.3 times greater likelihood of being treated for BRD, but there was no effect on growth rate or feed conversion ratio.
 There was also no effect on the BRD treatment rate in adjacent pens.
-From these data, it was calculated that persistently infected animal identification and removal from cattle newly arrived at a feedlot would only be profitable where pen size is greater than 200 animals and the incidence of BRD exceeds 10% of mean feedlot occupancy on a monthly basis • Pen area allocation (stocking density, pen density) - Australian epidemiological data
+From these data, Batterham suggested that persistently infected animal identification and removal from cattle newly arrived at a feedlot might only be profitable where pen size is greater than 200 animals and the incidence of BRD exceeds 10% of mean feedlot occupancy on a monthly basis.

+Pen area allocation (stocking density, pen density) - Australian epidemiological data

-At pen area allocations greater than $11 \text{ m}^2/$ standard cattle unit, Barnes et al. (2014) found no substantial consistent effect of increasing area allocations (decreasing stocking density) on BRD incidence.
-However, estimates for the total effect of pen area allocation on the risk of BRD were imprecise probably because the distribution across categories (11 to $< 14 \text{ m}^2$ , 14 to $< 17 \text{ m}^2$ , 17 to < 25 m, and $\geq$ 25 m) was clustered by feedlot.
+At pen area allocations greater than 11 m/standard cattle unit, Barnes et al. (2014) found no substantial consistent effect of increasing area allocations (decreasing stocking density) on BRD incidence.
+However, estimates for the total effect of pen area allocation on the risk of BRD were imprecise probably because the distribution across categories (11 to < 14 m, 14 to < 17 m, 17 to < 25 m, and $\ge 25$ m) was clustered by feedlot.
 These area allocations all exceed the recommended minimum and it is possible that effects of area allocation are limited or absent above the minimum.
 It is also possible that lower area allocations could have an effect on BRD incidence in regions with higher rainfall, and particularly higher winter rainfall in southern Australia.
 Further research is warranted to clarify this potential effect.